 Note: The list is in no particular order

-It is feature-rich, with various plans based on business size and needs, unlimited number of meeting, no account setup required to meet.
+It is feature-rich, with various plans based on business size and needs, an unlimited number of meetings, and no account setup required to meet.
 Prices range from free for basic personal meetings to $19.99/month/host (with a minimum of 100 hosts) for large enterprises.

 Zoom has won over 4 awards for being the best video conferencing service, it has also hosted over 1 billion meetings

-Features included for the enterprise plan include up to 250 participants per call, ability to record, live caption and save meetings directly to Google Drive, gmail log analysis in big query, Unlimited Google Drive cloud storage (or 1TB per user if fewer than 5 users) and more (See here for more info)
+Features included for the enterprise plan include up to 250 participants per call, the ability to record, live caption, and save meetings directly to Google Drive, Gmail log analysis in big query, Unlimited Google Drive cloud storage (or 1TB per user if fewer than 5 users) and more (See here for more info)

 Microsoft Teams is a unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage, and application integration.